Vivaldi

 privacy is a default, and everything's an option

 They are both good missions.
 Vivaldi's is a little more precise in its guiding principles but which of those approaches is better is debatable.
 Firefox maybe gets a bit of an edge for not being Chromium and for a longer track record as being the most viable not Big Tech alternative.
-Vivaldi gets a bit of an edge for really pushing the limits on innovation and privacy, as well as being EU based instead of US based.
+Vivaldi gets a bit of an edge for really pushing the limits on innovation and more privacy by default, as well as being EU based instead of US based.

 Work Use: vs Edge